dashingsoft/pyarmor/docs/reference/concepts.rst

     A zip file generated after initial registration is successful.
 It's used to register :term:`Pyarmor License` excpet initial registration.

+  Plugin

+    A python script or function will be called in building stage to do some customization work.

+  Hook

+    A python script is embedded into obfuscated script or runtime files to do some extra work

   Pyarmor

     Pyarmor is product domain, the goal is to provide functions